ansys/pystk/doc/source/api/ansys/stk/core/graphics/IContrastFilterFactory.rst

 IContrastFilterFactory
 ======================

-.. py:class:: IContrastFilterFactory
+.. py:class:: ansys.stk.core.graphics.IContrastFilterFactory

    object

    Adjusts the contrast of the source raster.
 The adjustment to contrast is a value between -1 and 1, corresponding to least contrast to most contrast.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IContrastFilterFactory

 Overview
 --------